 Q[3]: T(d) gives the temperature of water at a particular location d metres below the surface.
 What is the physical interpretation of T'(d)?
-Would you expect T'(d) to be higher when d is near 0, or when d is very large?
+Would you expect the magnitude of T'(d) to be larger when d is near 0, or when d is very large?